mlsmzk/data-science-work/challenges/c02-michelson-assignment.md

 **Observations**: - While distinctness and n naturally match Michelson’s data, the mean velocity that I compute is slightly different.
-This may be attributed to a difference in technology; whether it be the measuring equipment used to capture the velocities, or the computers used to calculate the mean velocities.
+This may be attributed to human calculation vs. computer computation, or it could be that Michelson was rounding purposefully or to use 5 significant figures.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of